awsdocs/ec2-image-builder-user-guide/doc_source/create-image-recipes.md

 ## Create an image recipe \(AWS CLI\)<a name="create-image-recipe-cli"></a>

-To create an Image Builder image recipe, using the `imagebuilder create-image-recipe` command in the AWS CLI, follow these steps:
+To create an image recipe with the Image Builder `create-image-recipe` command in the AWS CLI, follow these steps:

 **Prerequisites**
-Before you run the Image Builder commands in this section to create an image recipe using the AWS CLI, you must have created the components that the recipe will use\.
+Before you run the Image Builder commands in this section to create an image recipe from the AWS CLI, you must have created the components that the recipe uses\.
 The image recipe example in the following step refers to example components that are created in the [Create a component \(AWS CLI\)](create-components-cli.md) section of this guide\.

 After you create your components, or if you are using existing components, take note of the ARNs that you want to include in the recipe\.